GitauHarrison/notes/start_flask_server.md

 ## Creating a Flask Application

 We need to create an application before we can start a Flask server.
-The application is the main object that holds all the information about the web application we want to build.
+The application is the main object that holds all the information about what we want to build.

-You can browse the project on GitHub [here](https://github.com/GitauHarrison/starting-a-flask-server).
+You can browse the completed project on the GitHub repository [Start a flask server](https://github.com/GitauHarrison/starting-a-flask-server).

 ### Project Strucutre